 Frango Na Púcara ❦ Portuguese One-Pot Baked Chicken

 10 Spring onions or small shallots, if using shallots, peel and leave them whole 100 g.
 Butter, melted 2 tbsp.
-Dijon mustard 6 cloves garlic, rougly chopped 100 ml.
+Dijon mustard 6 cloves garlic, roughly chopped 100 ml.
 Brandy 100 ml.
 Tawny Port wine 150 ml.
-Dry White wine 4 Bay leaves
+Dry White wine

-In a small bowl combine remaining ingredients and pour all over chicken.
-Cover pot and place the chicken in the fridge to marinate for a minimum of 3 hours and up to overnight.
+In a small bowl combine the remaining ingredients and pour them all over the chicken.
+Cover the pot and place the chicken in the fridge to marinate for a minimum of 3 hours and up to overnight.

 When ready to cook

-Take chicken out of the fridge and let pot sit on counter for 30 minutes.
-That will get chicken to room temperature before baking.
+Take the chicken out of the fridge and let the pot sit on the counter for 30 minutes.
+That will get the chicken to room temperature before baking.

-Pre-heat oven to 180°c., Place covered pot into oven and bake for 30 minutes.
-After 30 minutes, uncover pot and bake for 25-30 minutes more to get the chicken nicely browned and crisp.
+Pre-heat oven to 180°c., Place the covered pot into the oven and bake for 30 minutes.
+After 30 minutes, uncover the pot and bake for 25-30 minutes more to get the chicken nicely browned and crisp.
 Remove from oven.
 Check for doneness.
-Thermometer should register 77°c. from thickest part of thigh.
+The thermometer should register 77°c. from the thickest part of the thigh.